 Many people have found out after constantly trying out all the page speed optimizations they’ve read online without success, that a simple change of web host gave them the boost in page load time they’ve been seeking.

 Not all web hosting companies are optimized for site speed.
 Believe it or not, your hosting is the #1 determinant of how fast your website loads.

 Carrying out speed optimizations on a weak-hosted site is going to yield little results.
-Same is cramming more than one site on a single hosting plan.
+The same is cramming more than one site on a single hosting plan.

 Ideally, you should have one website on a single hosting plan.